The Breton-Manko equatorially antisymmetric binary configuration revisited: Some physical properties of BM solution

 Mention that in the limit $R\to\infty$ (infinite separation) one recovers from (\ref{kap_res}) the characteristics of a single KN black hole \cite{NCC}, and at finite $R$, formulae (\ref{kap_res}) take into account the interaction between the black holes.
-The interaction force in the BM configuration is defined by a very simple expression ($\gamma_0$ is the value of the metric function $\gamma$ on the strut) \be {\cal F}=\frac14(e^{-\gamma_0}-1)=\frac{M^2-Q^2}{R^2-4M^2+4Q^2}, \ee which coincides with the expression for the interaction force between two identical Reissner-Nordstr\"om non-rotating charged masses \cite{Rei,Nor} (cf. formula (30) of \cite{Man}).
+The interaction force in the BM configuration is determined by a very simple expression ($\gamma_0$ is the value of the metric function $\gamma$ on the strut) \be {\cal F}=\frac14(e^{-\gamma_0}-1)=\frac{M^2-Q^2}{R^2-4M^2+4Q^2}, \ee which coincides with the expression for the interaction force between two identical Reissner-Nordstr\"om non-rotating charged masses \cite{Rei,Nor} (cf. formula (30) of \cite{Man}).
+Mention that geometrically ${\cal F}$ can be defined in terms of the conical deficit $\delta$ associated with the strut as ${\cal F}=-\delta/(8\pi)$.
+From (\ref{F}) and (\ref{sigma}) one easily infers that no equilibrium states of two identical counter-rotating black holes with non-zero angular momenta are possible without a supporting strut; at the same time, when $M^2=Q^2$, we have either equilibrium of two hyperextreme KN constituents ($a\ne 0$), or that of two Reissner-Nordstr\"om extreme black holes ($a=0$).

 The limiting case of two extreme counter-rotating black holes is defined by the condition $\s=0$.
 Solving the latter for $R$, we find that $M$ and $Q$ must satisfy the inequality $M^2>Q^2$ as a condition of the reality of $R$ and non-vanishing $a$.
-On the other hand, solving $\s=0$ for $a$, we get \be a^2=\frac{M^2-Q^2}{M^2\mu}, \ee and taking into account that $0<M^2\mu<1$ for all $M>0$, $R>2\sqrt{M^2-Q^2}$, we conclude that a black hole in the BM configuration needs a larger absolute value of the angular momentum in order to become extremal than a single Kerr black hole.
+On the other hand, solving $\s=0$ for $a$, we get \be a^2=\frac{M^2-Q^2}{M^2\mu}, \ee and taking into account that $0<M^2\mu<1$ for all $M>0$, $R>2\sqrt{M^2-Q^2}$, we conclude that a black hole in the BM configuration needs a larger absolute value of the angular momentum in order to become extremal than a single KN black hole.
 The Ernst potentials and metric functions of the extreme BM solution have been worked out in explicit form in the paper \cite{MRS}.

 Let us also comment, in connection with recent interest in geometrical inequalities for black holes (we refer the reader to a comprehensive review \cite{Dai} on the topic), that the extreme BM solution provides the first example of a stationary axisymmetric electrovac spacetime for which the equality is achieved in a recent relation for black holes with struts derived by Gabach Clement \cite{Gab}: \be \sqrt{1+4{\cal F}}\ge\frac{\sqrt{(8\pi J)^2+(4\pi Q^2)^2}}{S}. \ee Indeed, taking into account (\ref{ec_a}), the extremal values of $S$ and $(8\pi J)^2+(4\pi Q^2)^2$ are \bea &&S=\frac{4\pi}{R}[(M^2-Q^2)(R+4M)+M^2R], \nonumber\\ &&(8\pi J)^2+(4\pi Q^2)^2 =\frac{16\pi^2[(M^2-Q^2)(R+4M)+M^2R]^2}{R^2-4M^2+4Q^2}, \eea with which, and with formula (\ref{F}), the equality in (\ref{Gab}) can be easily verified.
 In general, the inequality (\ref{Gab}) establishes lower bounds on the interaction force between the black-hole constituents in the BM solution.